garrandall/popular-music-data/tracks/time-after-time-timmy-t-.md

 Oh girl, here I am dialing your number
-Sometimes I really don't know how you feel about me But i'm gonna let you know how I feel about you
+Sometimes I really don't know how you feel about me But I'm gonna let you know how I feel about you

 Time after time when we're together